 The Washington County Mayor's Office believes taxpayers and citizens deserve open and transparent government.
-Agenda packets are completed and distributed to commissioners 10 days before each month's full Commission meeting.
-Agenda packets from the previous month's meeting will stay in the "Archived agenda packets" section, and current agendas under "Current agenda packets".
+Agenda packets are completed and distributed to commissioners before each month's full Commission meeting.
+Agenda packets from the previous month's meeting will stay in the "Archived agenda packets" section.

 Minutes are completed soon after each meeting of the Washington County Board of Commissioners, but are not official until approved at the following month's meeting.
 As a result, the most recent minutes posted will run one month behind other documents.

 Once called the County Court, the modern County Commission actually functions as the legislative body of county government, working primarily through the committee system.
-There are six standing committees and numerous other committees boards and commissions whose vote functions as a recommendation to the full County Commission.
-Whether it is payment of bills, approval of expenditures, approval of the budget, zoning changes or new legislation, committee actions do not take on the color of law until approved by a vote of the full commission.
-There are 15 commissioners in Washington County, serving in fifteen commission districts.
-Each commission district comprises several of the 35 Civil Districts, each of which is a voting precinct.
+There are seven standing committees and numerous other committees boards and commissions whose vote functions as a recommendation to the full County Commission.
+There are 15 commission districts in Washington County with one commissioner representing each district.

-Originally there were 18 Civil Districts, but population growth has caused urban precincts to be subdivided in order to effect proportional distribution.
-One vestige of the old County Court days is that County Commissioners can still perform marriages.
-County commissioners are elected in the regular August election for a four-year term which begins September 1.
+County commissioners are elected in the August general election for a four-year term, which begins September 1.
 County commissioners must reside within and be a qualified voter of the district represented.
 County employees otherwise qualified to serve may hold office as a legislative body member.